datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 5. Lxpanel for taskbar.
 : Package: **`lxpanel`**

-6. Thunar and its plug-ins for file manager.
+6. Thunar and its plug-ins for file managers.
 : Packages: **`thunar thunar-volman thunar-archive-plugin thunar-media-tags-plugin gvfs gvfs-backends`**

 7. An icon set: